Home » Texting Etiquette Tips for 2025

 • If you are busy, let the other person know and advise them when you can connect later so they can have your full attention.

-Don’t text nasty, accusatory, or insulting comments.
+Don’t text mean or accusatory comments.

 Specific topics and situations require a face-to-face hookup or, at the very least, a phone call or hand-written card stating your feelings.
 Texting is not the place for serious topics or emotional or contentious issues.